Rakshithonnavar/JavaScript-coding-practice/README.md

 This repository contains the JavaScript Interview Questions.
-Also the Random files created for practice purpose.
+Also few of the  Random files created for practice purpose.